 More helpful details

-Discipline is typically used to represent core disciplines such as Architectural, Structural, MEP, or sub-disciplines like fire protection, drainage, HVAC, plumbing, steel structure, concrete structure etc. There is no link to issue access with this attribute, as it is used primarily for issue resolution metrics so keep this in mind when setting it up this attribute.
+Discipline, which can be renamed Trade or Work package, is typically used to represent core disciplines such as Architectural, Structural, MEP, or sub-disciplines like fire protection, drainage, HVAC, plumbing, steel structure, concrete structure etc. There is no link to issue access with this attribute, as it is used primarily for issue resolution metrics so keep this in mind when setting it up this attribute.

 The discipline attribute now creates a live link between the issue and the models in BIM Track's web viewer.
 So when you click "View in Model", all of the models that are tagged with the disciplines included in the issue will open.